9uant-brain/FET-Compressor-Build/README.md

  <img src=asset/sch.jpg>
 </p>

-\\\\Maybe your first impression was 'this is quite complicated than RAT2.'.
-Because, essentially sidechain is detection and self feedback logic.
-I will explain it briefly.
+Maybe your first impression was, "This is quite a bit more complicated than the RAT2."
+And that's understandable—after all, the sidechain involves both detection and a self-feedback mechanism.
+Let me explain it briefly.

 First, focus on IC2.1.
-Its output spilit into two path.
-One signal goes to audio out, another goes to sidechain.
-That signal strength determines basic intensity of compression.
-And, if you turn up the COMPRESS potentiometer, The IC's gain become stronger, so the singal compressed harder.
-Because ultimately, that signal voltage controls FET gate.
-If this voltage gets higher, the FET's channel is opened wider as Vgs gets higher(getting closer to 0 from minus).
-This make audio signal weaker, because channel connects to GND.
+Its output splits into two paths: one goes to the audio output, and the other feeds into the sidechain.
+The strength of this signal determines the basic compression intensity.
+When you turn up the COMPRESS potentiometer, the op-amp’s gain increases, so the signal becomes more compressed.
+This is because the signal ultimately controls the FET gate.
+As the voltage rises, the FET’s channel opens wider (Vgs moves closer to 0 from a negative value), which weakens the audio signal—since the channel connects to ground.

-As you follow down the path, could see there is splited path.
-One goes to inverting opamp, another straght to D2.
-These paths are quite felt weird first time.
-After much thought, I figured out why it is shaped like that.
-It would be much better explained in diagram.
+As you follow the path, you'll notice a split: one line goes to an inverting op-amp, the other directly to D2.
+At first, this structure might seem confusing.
+But after some thought, I figured out why it’s designed this way.
+It would be much easier to explain with a diagram.

 ### Rectifying, Detecting